 File an insurance claim quickly and efficiently with these tips from Rachel Hernandez!

 Unexpected things happen.
-Perhaps a tree falls on your roof?
+Perhaps a tree falls on your mobile home roof?
 Or, a hurricane damages your windows?
 Or even worse, your manufactured home catches on fire?
 What do you do next?
-In these types of situations, many people panic.
-Though, no need to worry.
-Here is a guide on how to file insurance claims for your manufactured home.
+Here is a guide on how to file an insurance claim for your mobile home.

 First Things First: Read Your Insurance Policy